 Another point that’s alluring about HRVSF stock is the underlying company’s brands.
 Being vertically integrated, Harvest Health has multiple pathways to increase sales, such as retail stores and branded products.

 For the latter category, Harvest features several oils, ointments and consumables, such as tinctures and CBD-infused protein bars.
-Especially in the midst of the vaping crisis, it’s very useful to have the ability to offer non-controversial cannabis platforms.
+Especially amidst the vaping crisis, it’s very useful to have the ability to offer non-controversial cannabis platforms.

 Sadly, it’s not all good news for HRVSF stock.
-Like other over-the-counter cannabis stocks to buy, Harvest shares have suffered badly this year.
-Just in this month alone, shares are down 15%.
-However, this might turn out to be a solid discount on an otherwise compelling business.
+Like other over-the-counter cannabis stocks to buy, Harvest shares have suffered badly last year.
+However, shares have been lively this year, possibly signaling an impending recovery.

 In my opinion, Innovative Industrial Properties (NYSE:IIPR) is one of the more underappreciated marijuana stocks to buy.

-As a cannabis-centric real estate investment trust, Innovative Industrial owns the distinction as being the first cannabis company listed on a major exchange.
+As a cannabis-centric real estate investment trust, Innovative Industrial owns the distinction of being the first cannabis company listed on a major stock exchange.
 The honor is particularly conspicuous as the overwhelming majority of direct cannabis investments are over-the-counter affairs.

 So far, IIPR is proving it can hang with the big boys at the New York Stock Exchange.
-In 2018, IIPR stock gained 39%.
-So far this year, shares have skyrocketed to a whopping return of 66%.
-Against its IPO price, Innovative Industrial Properties has gained well more than 300%
+In 2018, IIPR stock gained 39%, and in 2019, shares skyrocketed over 72%, making it one of the very few cannabis stocks to be in the black last year.

-Frankly, I’m not that terribly surprised that IIPR stock has outperformed.
+Frankly, I’m not terribly surprised that IIPR stock has outperformed.
 Sure, everybody wants to jump in on the sexy side of the cannabis business.
 But real estate is the foundation of this industry.
-If more state governments legalize weed to varying degrees, you can expect IIPR stock to continue rising higher.
+As more state governments legalize marijuana, you can expect IIPR stock to continue rising higher.

 Thanks to its high-potential longer-term strategies, Hexo (NYSE:HEXO) is an intriguing play.
 Unfortunately, like most other marijuana stocks, holding a position in HEXO stock has not been easy.